 Because in the small business arena, most of your competitors won’t have a brand strategy.
 They may have a logo or a nice-looking website, but that doesn’t mean they have an established brand.

-With branding, you take control of business’s identity and its position in the market.
+With branding, you take control of your business’s identity and its position in the market.
 Your position will influence how consumers see your business and how it can help them.

 Many small business owners think marketing comes down to playing a “number’s game”.
 So, to get better results, they shovel more money into the marketing machine.